New Community - A Quarterly Journal

 Submissions due: July 25 2017

-Whatever the position, it is clear that political activists have led the way in some of our most important social changes, and the advent of the social media and IT capabilities has certainly deeply changed approaches and methods used to mobilise people for social change.
-A growing number of research projects and literature about modes and modalities of and for social change are now available.
-New Community has often contributed to this development.
+Political activists have led the way in some of our most important social changes; the advent of the social media and IT capabilities has certainly deeply changed approaches and methods used to mobilise people for social change.
+Increased research and literature about modes and modalities of and for social change give activists considerable knowledge and know-how to empower the change movements.

-This issue of New Community hopes to explore some of the current social movements from a CD perspective: How have they grown and maintained their momentum?
-Is research and systematic reflection applied, and how can we use these to strengthen the movements we’re involved in?
+This issue of New Community hopes to explore some of the current social movements from a CD perspective: How have the movements grown and how have they maintained their momentum?
+What research underlies our approaches and how can we best use these to strengthen our movements?
 Which new methods of social activism are emerging and how effective are they in reaching their intentions?
 And how do locally-based community actions contribute to larger social movements?

 Volume 15, #4, Issue 60